-- Principal professional practice/residence is in the United Kingdom. - Solicitor, Barrister, Judge or Qualified Arbitrator of seven years standing. - Recent and extensive experience of chairing sport tribunals and/or appearing before them on a regular basis. - Recent experience of writing reasoned decisions and judgments, - An understanding and appreciation of the unique relationships between participants in sport and sporting organisations. - Expertise in anti-doping and in the application of the World Anti-Doping Code and UK Anti-Doping Rules. - Knowledge and understanding of the International Standards published by WADA.

-- Able and willing to be available to accept appointments which allow cases to be heard within 40 days of appointment. - Able and willing to commit to chairing at least two tribunals per year - Willing to give an undertaking not to accept any appointments, paid or unpaid, to UKAD or to enter into the employment or act as a decision maker on the governing board of any body with responsibility for anti-doping in sport. - Willing to give an undertaking not to accept other appointments or instructions in relation to any anti-doping issue which may fall within the jurisdiction of the NADP or relate to any of its decisions.
+- Principal professional practice/residence is in the United Kingdom. - Solicitor or Barrister of seven years standing. - Recent and extensive experience of chairing sport tribunals and/or appearing before them on a regular basis. - Recent experience of writing reasoned decisions and judgments, - An understanding and appreciation of the unique relationships between participants in sport and sporting organisations. - Expertise in anti-doping and in the application of the WADA Code and UK Anti-Doping Rules. - Able and willing to be available to accept appointments which allow cases to be heard within 40 days of appointment. - Able and willing to commit to chairing at least five tribunals per year - Willing to give an undertaking not to accept any appointments, paid or unpaid, to UKAD or to enter into the employment or act as a decision maker on the governing board of any body with responsibility for anti-doping in sport. - Willing to give an undertaking not to accept other appointments or instructions in relation to any anti-doping issue which may fall within the jurisdiction of the NADP or relate to any of its decisions.

-C4.
-National Anti-Doping Panel - Specialist member Role
+C 5 National Anti-Doping Panel - Specialist member

-Profile
+Role Profile